The Best Things To Do in Denmark WA 2023

 Elephant Rocks and Cove are located in Williams Bay National Park, close to Greens Pool.
 The rocks are just a short walk from the car park.

-If you look closely you can see how they got their name – the rocks resemble elephants looking out to sea.
+If you look closely, you can see how they got their name – the rocks resemble a herd of elephants looking out to sea.

-From Elephant Rocks, go down the stairs and walk between the two towering boulders, then you will be in Elephant Cove.
-This tiny sandy beach is stunning, and we had it to ourselves when we visited.
+From Elephant Rocks, go down the stairs, walk between the two towering boulders, then you will be in Elephant Cove.
+This tiny sandy beach is stunning; we had it to ourselves when we visited.

 Denmark Animal Farm & Pentland Alpaca Stud